This post may contain affiliate links. For more information, please see our affiliate policy.

 Instructions

-- Add water and salt to taste (I like 1 teaspoon) and bring to boil.
+• Add water and 1 teaspoon salt, and bring to a boil.
 Reduce heat to low, cover, and simmer until farro is tender, about 15-18 minutes.
-Drain through a fine-mesh sieve, then spread farro out in a single layer on a rimmed baking sheet to cool to room temperature.
+Drain through a fine-mesh sieve, then serve warm or spread farro out in a single layer on a rimmed baking sheet to cool to room temperature.
+Season to taste with salt.

 Recipe Video